s-peiran/tp/docs/UserGuide.md

     - Failure:
         - If the MEETING_NAME does not exist: `The meeting specified is not created`
         - If the CONTACT_NAME does not exist: `The person specified is not created`
-        - If the CONTACT_NAME is already in the existing meeting: `This contact already exists in the meeting`
+        - If the CONTACT_NAME is already in this meeting: `This contact already exists in the meeting`
-        - If invalid command format: `Invalid command format! add contact to meeting: Adds a contact to an existing meeting.
-Parameters: n/CONTACT_NAME m/MEETING_NAME Example: addcontact n/Sarah Woo m/Project Discussion`
+        - If invalid command format: `Invalid command format!
+          addcontact: Adds the participants to the meeting identified by the name of the contact.
+Parameters: n/ [CONTACT NAME] m/ [MEETING NAME]
+          Example: addcontact n/ Sarah Woo m/ Project Discussion`

 ### Delete Contact from Meeting